iamKunal/gucci_gang/README.md

 # gucci_gang

-gucci_gang is a Live Social Stream Analyser that integrated multiple live streams into a single stream.
+Gucci_Gang is a Live Social Stream Analyser that integrated multiple live streams into a single stream.

 # Usage